-TA-Chelating FF is an immobilized metal affinity chromatography medium, which is made by covalently cross-linking ligand iminodiacetic acid (IDA) into TA-FF matrix.
+TA-Chelating HP is an immobilized metal affinity chromatography medium, which is made by covalently cross-linking ligand iminodiacetic acid (IDA) into TA-HP matrix.
 The separation of target proteins is accomplished based on the interaction of side-chain histidine, cysteine and tryptophan with transition metal ions $(Cu^{2+}, Co^{2+}, Ni^{2+}, Zn^{2+}, etc.)$ immobilized on the medium.

-The ligand of TA-Chelating FF media can provide three ligand sites to chelate with metal ions, and at the same time provide three ionic bonding sites to purify the target proteins with high affinity, while the same type of TA-IMAC FF media provides four ligand sites to chelate with metal ions and two ionic bonding sites to purify the target proteins, that is, the same ligand density and the same conditions of metal ions.
-That is to say, under the same ligand density and the same metal ion condition, TA-Chelating FF medium has a stronger affinity than TA-IMAC FF, and all the samples that cannot be adsorbed in TA-IMAC FF medium can be selected to be bound with TA-Chelating FF.
-However, at the same time, because of the additional metal ion chelating site, TA-IMAC FF medium has a stronger binding strength for metal ions, and it can also be compatible with the reducing agents DTT and β-mercaptoethanol. mercaptoethanol, therefore, the medium should be selected according to the protein characteristics when purifying recombinant histidine-tagged proteins.
+The ligand of TA-Chelating HP media can provide three ligand sites to chelate with metal ions, and at the same time provide three ionic bonding sites to purify the target proteins with high affinity, while the same type of TA-IMAC HP media provides four ligand sites to chelate with metal ions and two ionic bonding sites to purify the target proteins, that is to say, under the same density of ligands and the same metal ions condition.
+That is to say, under the same ligand density and the same metal ion conditions, the affinity of TA-Chelating HP medium is stronger than that of TA-IMAC HP, so samples that cannot be adsorbed by TA-IMAC HP medium can be selected to be bound by TA-Chelating HP, but at the same time, because of the additional metal ion chelating site, TA-IMAC HP medium has a stronger strength to bind metal ions, and it can also be compatible with the reducing agents DTT and β -mercaptoethanol, therefore, it is compatible with DTT and β -mercaptoethanol. mercaptoethanol, therefore, the medium should be selected according to the protein characteristics when purifying recombinant histidine-tagged proteins.

-Table 1 TA-Chelating FF technical parameters
+Table 1 TA-Chelating HP technical parameters

-Table 1 1A-Cherating FF technical parameters Appearance White slurry, layered on placement Base frame Highly cross-linked 6% agarose Particle Size Distribution Range 45-165μm Metal chelating capacity Cu 2+ : ~34μmol/mL medium Operating pH 4~8.5 Chemical stability Stable in common aqueous solutions, 8 M urea, 6 M (in the absence of chelated metal ions) ions) guanidine hydrochloride Flow rate range >300cm/h (TK-EC50, H=15cm, 0.1MPa, 25°C) Maximum Pressure Resistance 0.3MPa pH Stability 3-13 (working); 2-14 (CIP, when removing metal ions) Т Т.1 Use temperature 4~40°C, cannot be frozen, autoclaved Temperature Tolerance at 121°C (add 0.1M NaAc) Recommended Flow Rate 60~200cm/h
+Appearance White slurry, layered on placement Base frame Highly cross-linked 6% agarose Particle Size Distribution Range 34μm (24~44μm) Metal chelating capacity Cu2+: ~34μmol/mL medium Working pH 4~8.5 Chemical stability (in the absence of chelated metal ions) Stable in common aqueous solutions, 8M urea, 6M guanidine hydrochloride Maximum Pressure Resistance 0.3MPa pH Stability 3-13 (working); 2-14 (CIP, when removing metal ions) Temperature Tolerance Use temperature 4~40°C, can not be frozen, 121°C autoclave (add 0.1M NaAc) Recommended Flow Rate 60~150cm/h

-Instruction Manual No.: 309 Edition number: 01 Effective date: 2025.01.01
+Instruction Manual No.: 310 Edition number: 01 Effective date: 2025.01.01